kitttn/temptest/Quick-Start-Guide.md

 #####I2C Tools

 A quick way to test i2c is to use i2c-tools, which comprises i2cdetect, i2cdump, i2cget, and i2cset.
-These tools are already incuded in the pre-built Android image for the Jetson TK1.
+These tools are included in the image.

-Use i2cdetect to test i2c.
+Use i2cdetect to test i2c bus number 6, which is the .

 ````
 i2cdetect -r 6
 WARNING!
 This program can confuse your I2C bus, cause data loss and worse!